mongodb/libbson/doc/json.rst

 Converting BSON to JSON
 -----------------------

 There are often times where you might want to convert a BSON document to JSON.
 It is convenient for debugging as well as an interchange format.
-To help with this, Libbson contains the function :symbol:`bson_as_json() <bson_as_json>`.
+To help with this, Libbson contains the function :symbol:`bson_as_json()`.

 .. code-block:: c